A wooden slide in a river with rocks and water at the Crooked Slide Park

 For a longer hike, you can walk the 3.7 km trail from Crooked Slide Park to McGillivray Lookout.
 Although someone mentioned that the hike could be treacherous in certain areas, and the lookout isn’t the best.
 Having small children, we opted not to hike this particular trail system, but if you do, let me know how it went. 🙂

-While Crooked Slide Park is a destination, there are plenty of other attractions in the area that you won’t want to miss.
+While Crooked Slide Park is a destination with beautiful scenery, there are plenty of other attractions in the very picturesque area that you won’t want to miss.
 This area is rich in Polish history and culture.
-Fifteen minutes from the park is the town of Barry’s Bay, where you will find a historic landmark – Zurakowski Park, that offers a glimpse into the amazing life of a Polish Canadian test pilot, Jan Zurakowski.
+Fifteen minutes from the park is the town of Barry’s Bay, where you will find a historic landmark – Zurakowski Park.
+It offers a glimpse into the amazing life of a Polish Canadian test pilot, Jan Zurakowski.
 He is known for testing the Canadian supersonic interceptor CF-105 Avro Arrow.

-This area also boasts many parks and parkettes, such as the Mayflower Centennial Park.
-The park is located at 39249 Combermere Road in Comberemere.
+This area also boasts many parks and parkettes, such as the Mayflower Centennial Park, located at 39249 Combermere Road in Comberemere.
 Here, you can launch your boat or take in the gorgeous views and immerse yourself in the history of the Mayflower accident.

 Also, in Barry’s Bay for those looking to do a bit of shopping, Grumblin’ Granny’s is a fun little shop to visit.
 It’s quirky and packed with your typical touristy souvenirs and then some.